-The majority are low grade (60%) with most tumours being pilocytic astrocytomas.
+The majority are low grade (60%) with most tumors being pilocytic astrocytomas.
 Gangliogliomas and oligodendrogliomas also occasionally found.
-Higher grade tumours (40%) are usually fibrillary astrocytoma or GBM.
+Higher grade tumors (40%) are usually fibrillary astrocytoma or GBM.

 Distinguishing between high-grade and low-grade focal brainstem gliomas is clearly important but difficult, and biopsy potentially carries severe morbidity.
 Diffusion tensor imaging (DTI) and tractography can help by delineating relationship of tracts with respect to the mass.
 If tract invasion is demonstrated, this suggests a more infiltrating (thus higher grade and poorer prognosis) histology.

 - 1. Helton KJ, Phillips NS, Khan RB et-al. Diffusion tensor imaging of tract involvement in children with pontine tumors.
 AJNR Am J Neuroradiol.
 2006;27 (4): 786-93.
 Pubmed citation

 - 2. Koeller Kelly K. and Elisabeth J. Rushing.
 “From the Archives of the AFIP: Pilocytic Astrocytoma: Radiologic-Pathologic Correlation.”
 Radiographics 24, no. 6 (November 1, 2004): 1693-1708. doi:10.1148/rg.246045146.